Technically Glitched Curriculums: A Call To Responsibility

 It’s unnecessary, it’s unreasonable, and it’s unethical.

-If you’ve resonated with this article, you may be pleased to know my fabulous intern has since had many interviews come her way, all through the addition of an industry specific company being added on to her CV.
+If you’ve resonated with this article, you may be pleased to know my fabulous intern has since had many interviews come her way, all through the addition of an industry-specific company being added to her CV.